bradenbest/link-saver/README.md

     anotherparadigm.7: "<a href="http://somesite.com/somepath">sometitle</a>"
     anotherparadigms: 8

 Yeah, I think you get the idea.
-Here's a screenshot:
+In fact, it's actually _worse_ than that.
+I forgot that I also put the EDIT and DELETE link for each link in there as well.
+Here's a screenshot of the link saver with one link:

 ![Uh oh!
 Image didn't load.](console.png)

 Not to mention, if I remember correctly, the [DFE](http://www.urbandictionary.com/define.php?term=delete%20fucking%20everything) button didn't even delete all the storage items that the app created.
 Fail.

 Also, I totally forgot, this version didn't have "paradigms" yet.
-So the next version, version 1.1.0, is the one that's even more horrible and cluttered.
+So the next version, version 1.1.0, is the one that's even more horrible and cluttered. sometitle